×

 Exclusions to consider

-It’s very important to bear in mind, as noted by impartial consumer experts like Martin Lewis, that over-50s life insurance coverage may not apply in certain situations.
+It’s very important to bear in mind, as noted by impartial consumer experts like Martin Lewis, that funeral insurance, like over-50s life insurance coverage, may not apply in certain situations.
 For example, the insurance provider may not provide cover in instances where the policy holder has died by suicide.

 Whilst it’s not normally the case, you may need to undergo a medical before you are accepted; if you declare that, for example, you are not a smoker, but a post-mortem finds that you were, again this may invalidate your policy.

-If you are considering an over-50s life insurance policy, make sure you are aware of the exclusions and exceptional circumstances where the policy may no longer apply.
+If you are considering a funeral insurance policy, make sure you are aware of the exclusions and exceptional circumstances where the policy may no longer apply.

 Man signing document